TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Extensions/Index.rst

         TYPO3 backend and the TYPO3 Extension Repository (TER) without Composer.
         This method of managing extensions is now deprecated.

+    ..  card:: :ref:`Create your own extension <create-own-extension>`

+        This guide contains information on how to create your own extension.

 ..  toctree::
     :hidden: